projectnessie/cel-java/README.md

 }
 ```

 Note that the Jackson field-names are used as property names in CEL-Java.
+It is not necessary to
+annotate "plain Java" classes with Jackson annotations.

 To use the `JacksonRegistry` in your application code, add the `cel-jackson` dependency in
 addition to `cel-core` or `cel-tools`.